paul-kuttiya/Launch-school/310/week_4/4_reset_password_with_token.md

 end
 ```
 ~> create view template for mailer send_forgot_password action
-~> include user link in email template to reset password with token
+~> include link in email template for user to reset password with token

 #### Create token column for user
 * add column for users table, and set default to nil